Solar Panel Prices – Why Install A Solar Power System?

 Instead Of Buying A Solar System Alone, Why Not Invest In A Battery And Solar Combination Instead?

-The benefits of a solar and battery combination benefits are obvious.
+The benefits of a solar and battery package benefits are obvious.

 From increased electricity bill savings to blackout prevention, why are not all customers in Sydney and regional NSW choosing a battery and solar bundle?